 Information on grants we have made can be found here.
 We have also published Open Data for all grants given during our fourth strategic framework 2013-2018.

 What our priorities are and how we are doing

 We are committed to inspiring, leading and resourcing the UK’s heritage to create positive and lasting change for people and communities, now and in the future.

-Our annual accounts include information about the range of heritage that HLF has helped to save throughout the years
+Our annual accounts include information about the range of heritage we have helped to save throughout the years

 Our policies and procedures.